Our Lady of the Gate of Dawn: History

 In May 1715, the wooden chapel burnt down, but the painting was saved and placed in the Church of St Teresa.
 In 1720, the current brick chapel was dedicated in the presence of four bishops, a number of senators, and a large crowd of the faithful.
+According to eighteenth-century Carmelite sources, both Latin and Greek Masses were said before the painting, venerated equally by the Roman Catholics and the Greek Catholics (Uniates).
 In 1761, the monk Hilarion published Relacja o cudownym Obrazie Naijświętszej Marji Panny etc, the primary source for the painting's early history and also the first collection of various miracles attributed to it.
 In 1773 Pope Clement XIV granted an indulgence to the faithful, designating the chapel as a place of public worship, and established a charitable society.
 At the turn of the 19th century, Tsarist authorities demolished the city wall and all the city's gates, except the Gate of Dawn and its chapel.
 In 1829, the chapel underwent restoration and acquired elements of late Neoclassicism.
 Since the entrance to the chapel was from inside the Carmelite monastery, women could not go inside.
 Because of this, one female devotee sponsored the construction of a two-storey gallery on the side of the street in 1830.

 In 1927, major restoration works were completed under bishop Romuald Jałbrzykowski.
 With permission from Pope Pius XI, the painting was solemnly crowned Mother of Mercy on 2 July 1927 by the Archbishop of Warsaw Alexander Cardinal Kakowski.
 The ceremony was attended by President Ignacy Mościcki, First Marshal Jozef Pilsudski, Primate of Poland August Hlond, 28 other bishops, and other dignitaries.